hestiaAI/website.template/README.md

 ### Build, serve & watch sequence · Snowpack and 11ty

-1. First comes Snowpack, which reads its config from `.snowpack.config.js`
-2. … and invokes 11ty thru its `run-script` plugin.
-3. Then follows the _build sequence_ described hereafter
+3. First come the _build sequence_ described [hereafter](#build-sequence--snowpack-and-11ty);
 4. Both 11ty and Snowpack watch for subsequent changes:
-5. … 11ty watches for changes in `src/` subfolders and produces the static website again, as described hereafter
+5. … 11ty watches for changes in `src` subfolders and produces the static website again in `build/11ty`, as described hereafter
-6. … Snowpack watches for changes in `build/11ty` and its source folders, and any one change will produce a new Snowpack build, as described hereafter.
+6. … Snowpack watches for changes in `build/11ty`, as well as in the source folders for ES modules and Web Components to rebuild, and any one change will produce a new Snowpack build, as described hereafter.

 ### Build sequence · Snowpack and 11ty

 1. First comes 11ty, which reads its config from `.eleventy.js`
-2. … reads source contents from `src/` subfolders
+2. … reads source contents from `src` subfolders
-3. … and produces a static website in the `build/11ty/` folder.
+3. … and produces a static website in the `build/11ty` folder.
-4. Then comes Snowpack, which reads contents from `build/11ty/` folder
+4. Then comes Snowpack, which reads contents from `build/11ty` folder
-5. … and source code of our runtime dependencies from `node_modules/` subfolders.
+5. … and source code of our runtime dependencies from `node_modules` subfolders.
 6. And Snowpack produces …
-7. … a copy of the website generated by 11ty in same `build/snowpack/` folder
+7. … a copy of the website generated by 11ty in same `build/snowpack` folder
-8. … along with independently bundled ES modules in `build/snowpack/modules/`
+8. … along with independently bundled ES modules in `build/snowpack/modules`
-9. … and independent plain JS scripts in `build/snowpack/**`.
+9. … and Web Components in `build/snowpack/components`.

 ### Deployment sequence · GitHub and Netlify

-1. Netlify picks up any change pushed to the repository
+1. Netlify picks up any change pushed to this GitHub repository
-2. … triggers the above build sequence in its CB environment
+2. … then triggers the above build sequence in its CB environment
 3. … and, if the build was successful, deploys the result to its CDN & hosting infrastructure
 4. … along with the URL redirect rules, HTTP-header overrides and role-based access restrictions defined in the `netlify.toml` config file.